Damiennsoh/alx-low_level_programming/0x01-variables_if_else_while/README.md

- A program that prints all possible different combo
+a program that prints all possible combinations of two two-digit numbers